-Since last year, YouTube unboxing videos are seeing a 57 percent traffic surge, while uploads have exploded by 50 percent.
+Since last year, YouTube unboxing videos are seeing a 57% traffic surge, while uploads have exploded by 50%.
 Now, modern brands are looking to packaging experts at companies such as Ernest Packaging Solutions for ways to ride the tradewinds backing the trend, revamping their approach to packaging.
-Let's explore what this trend is all about -- including three ways that you can leverage it for your packaging.
+Let's explore what this trend is all about including three ways that you can leverage it for your packaging.

-Good things can still come in small packages.
+Moto E Unboxing!
+(Youtube 2015) by Unbox Therapy Good things can still come in small packages.
 But those small packages better be beautifully and elegantly designed, and ready for primetime unboxing, according to new consumer research.

 "In our current YouTube culture, packaging plays a pivotal role in how brands build relationships with their customers," says Tim Wilson, president of the Los Angeles-based packaging industry leader Ernest Packaging Solutions.
 "Now, modern brands are looking to packaging experts at companies such as Ernest for ways to ride the tradewinds backing the trend, revamping their approach to packaging."

-Since last year, YouTube unboxing videos- are seeing a 57 percent traffic surge, while uploads have exploded by 50 percent.
-"These videos not only document the experience of opening a product, but they often dramatize it and, in turn, take on a quirky, playful spirit, showcasing products in all of their freshly unopened glory," according to a new report from Google, which unveiled the latest YouTube data in November
+Since last year, YouTube unboxing videos - are seeing a 57 percent traffic surge, while uploads have exploded by 50 percent.
+"These videos not only document the experience of opening a product, but they often dramatize it and, in turn, take on a quirky, playful spirit, showcasing products in all of their freshly unopened glory," according to a new report from Google, which unveiled the latest YouTube data in November.
+Why unboxing?
+According to Google's research, it "fuels anticipation" and "provides useful product information."